- Introduction

 Sure, you could easily compensate this fat loss by introducing fish and avocados into your diet – which are other goods sources of monounsaturated fats.
 However, given that many peanut butter powders choose to add sugar and salt (to improve their taste); you’ll need to be careful about how much you consume, so you don’t risk punishing your body in other ways.

 Truthfully?
-This powder is pretty adaptable and can easily be integrated into your meals and recipes.
+This powder is pretty adaptable and can easily be integrated into your meals, recipes and protein shakes.
 If you don’t believe us, take another look at the recipes above.
 However, if you’re looking for a natural way to lose weight – without having to sacrifice these essential fats – then we recommend that you stick to natural fat burners such as PhenQ.
 Not only can it protect your nutritional intake; it can offer you a dedicated weight loss support system.